Critical balance in magnetohydrodynamic, rotating and stratified turbulence: towards a universal scaling conjecture: Reduced equations

 A remarkable simplification of the underlying dynamical equations for turbulent fluctuations can be achieved by systematically taking into account their anisotropy.
 Here again CB serves as a guiding principle, but this time as an ordering assumption: the expectation that the linear and nonlinear time scales would be comparable tells one how to order the fluctuation amplitudes with the expansion parameter $\epsilon=\kpar/\kperp$.
 This leads to reduced systems of equations, which are often more transparent physically and require less computational power to simulate numerically.
 An additional advantage of simulating reduced equations is that the transition to the asymptotic anisotropic regime is carried out analytically and so does not eat up resolution.

-Two well known examples of such reduced systems are the Reduced MHD (RMHD) equations for the Alfv\'enic turbulence (reproduced at the end of this section) and Electron Reduced MHD (ERMHD) equations for the turbulence of kinetic Alfv\'en waves at sub-Larmor scales (both are derived under the CB ordering in \citealt{Tome}, but the RMHD has been known since \citealt{Strauss76}, while equations mathematically similar to ERMHD have been used to describe whistler turbulence in plasmas; see, e.g., \citealt{Biskamp99}).
-A kinetic reduced system that emerges from the same principles is gyrokinetics \citep{Frieman82,Howes06}, a general description of magnetised plasma turbulence of which RMHD and ERMHD are particular limits.
-All of these equations have been successfully simulated numerically \citep{Perez08,Cho09,Howes08} and in the case of RMHD and ERMHD, the results are known to be asymptotically consistent with simulations of the unreduced equations.
+Three well known examples of such reduced systems are the Reduced MHD (RMHD) equations for the Alfv\'enic turbulence (reproduced in \secref{ap_RMHD}) Electron Reduced MHD (ERMHD) equations for the turbulence of kinetic Alfv\'en waves at sub-Larmor scales and Hall Reduced MHD (HRMHD) equations for Alfv\'enic turbulence in cold-ion plasmas (all three are derived under the CB ordering in \citealt{Tome}; the RMHD has been known since \citealt{Strauss76}; equations mathematically similar to ERMHD have been used to describe whistler turbulence in plasmas by, e.g., \citealt{Biskamp99}; HRMHD has been studied by many authors, e.g., \citealt{Gomez08}).
+A kinetic reduced system that emerges from the same principles is gyrokinetics \citep{Frieman82,Howes06}, a general description of magnetised plasma turbulence of which RMHD, ERMHD and HRMHD are particular limits.
+All of these equations have been successfully simulated numerically \citep{Perez08,Cho09,Gomez08,Howes08}; and in the case of RMHD and ERMHD, the results have explicitly been shown to be asymptotically consistent with simulations of the unreduced equations.

 Here we explain the procedure for deriving a reduced system on the example of rotating turbulence, showing again its very close resemblance to magnetised fluid systems and providing concrete justification for some of the assumptions made in the main text.